24 hours customer service +9779849693351

 Best Time to Trek

 The best time to do the Green Lake Trek is during the spring (March to May) and autumn (September to November) seasons.
-These months provide the clearest skies, allowing for stunning views of the mountains and comfortable trekking conditions.
+These months are with the clearest skies, stunning views of the mountains, and comfortable trekking conditions.
 Spring brings vibrant wildflowers, while autumn offers crisp air and golden landscapes.
 Both seasons ensure an unforgettable trekking experience.

 Winter (December to February) can also be beautiful, with snow-covered trails and peaceful solitude, though the temperatures are much colder.
 The monsoon season (June to August) is not recommended due to heavy rainfall, slippery trails, and obscured mountain views.